AdityaaRavi/AdityaaRavi/README.md

 I am interested in all things AI and Robotics!

 - 🔭 What do I do?
+    - I will be joining [PayPal](https://www.paypal.com/) as a Software Engineering Intern this Summer.
     - I am an Undergraduate Research Assistant at the [DECAL Lab](https://decallab.cs.ucdavis.edu/).
     - I’m currently the Lead (aka President) of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
     - I'm currently the Chair at [UC Davis Computer Science Tutoring Committee](https://sites.google.com/view/cs-tutoring-ucd/home).